CardioLife TEC-5600 series defibrillators from NIHON KOHDEN

 Edwark, Single Phase Pulse defibrillation waveform used by monophasic CardioLife TEC-2200K series in 1997

-Just a few months after the TEC-2200 series was released, Hewlett Packard made announcement to acquire Heartstream Inc. in a stock-swap deal.
+Just a few months after the TEC-2200 series was released, then market leader Hewlett Packard made announcement to acquire Heartstream Inc. in a stock-swap deal.

 Heartstream ForeRunner

 Biphasic defibrillation waveform was becoming the new preference as it allowed for a smaller and lighter defibrillator design; more importantly it uses less current and this means less damage defibrillation will do to the heart and skin.
-With the deal with Heartstream, HP acquired the Heartstream biphasic technology and also expanded the line of external defibrillators to include lay responders users.
+The deal with Heartstream was how then defibrillator market leader HP acquired the biphasic technology and this also expanded the line of external defibrillators to include lay responders users.

 Unlike the monophasic pulse, biphasic waveform comes in various forms; each type of shape is proprietary and cannot be copied freely.
 This means the energy envelopes of manufacturers in the market are all different.
 For some waveform, the manufacturers only recommend a maximum of 200 joules while another can recommend energy as high as 360 joules.
 Since there is practically no limits to the type of biphasic defibrillation waveform shape a manufacturer could come up with, all manufacturers must justify the use of their proprietary output waveform in some reasonable ways, preferably in accordance with US FDA guide for safety and effectiveness, which calls for clinical research validations.